 How much does a home remodeling project cost?
 The answer is: It depends.

-After nearly 75 years of remodeling homes throughout the Pacific Northwest, and working on projects of all shapes and sizes — from kitchens and bathrooms to additions and custom homes — one thing we can tell you for sure is: Every home is different.
+After 75 years of remodeling homes throughout the Pacific Northwest, and working on projects of all shapes and sizes — from kitchens and bathrooms to additions and custom homes — one thing we can tell you for sure is: Every home is different.
 That’s why we work so hard to understand homes and homeowners before we begin a project.

 One way to start thinking about how much it will cost to remodel your home is to look at some of the things that drive job cost.

-Scope affects job cost.
+The scope of work affects job cost.
 How big is the job going to be?
 Are we doing a cosmetic refresh?
 Are we pulling and replacing a key feature like cabinets and countertops?
 Or are we doing a custom kitchen design that opens into the living room?
 The amount of space and structure we touch is going to affect the budget.

-A “typical” remodeling project might fall into one or more of these categories:
+The scope of a “typical” remodeling project might fall into one or more of these categories:

 PARTIAL — Focus on the trouble spots